Information for the IEICE Communications Express (ComEX) Authors (As of January 11, 2017)

 A page proof in the PDF format is sent to the corresponding author only once prior to the publication of the manuscript.
 Minor and typographical errors should be corrected on the printout or by PDF mark-up and returned to the IEICE Office through web or via fax within three (3) days, after which the manuscript may be published as is.

 Upon being accepted for publication, the authors are requested to pay a mandatory article charge of JPY 30,857 for a manuscript using LaTeX style file or JPY 41,143 for a manuscript using MS Word template.
-Including movie picture(s) costs extra JPY 3,600 per movie file.
+Inclusion of movie picture(s) costs extra JPY 3,600 per movie file.
+Authors should notice that the publication will be suspended until the payment is confirmed by the ComEX editorial office.

 As part of our effort to support IEICE Overseas Members residing in Asia (except Republic of Korea, Taiwan, China, and Singapore), Africa, Central America and South America, the Overseas Membership Development Program (OMDP) provides a discount on page charges.
 For details on eligibility for each Membership grade, please refer to our web page: http://www.ieice.org/eng/member/OM-appli.html.
 If the first author of a manuscript meets the requirements of the OMDP, the page charges will be reduced by 60 % at the authors’ request.
 Furthermore, in case that the first author is an Overseas Student Member, the page charges will be reduced by 80 % at the authors’ request.